asifurrahaman754/errorsnap-dashboard/README.md

 ## Future improvements
 - export errors as CSV file
-- Show the image of the page where the error occurred - hurray, it's live 🎉
 - Show the error function/code pointer
 - Supports browsers like uc, brave, opera